muzhawir/servy/README.md

 The **Developing with Elixir/OTP** course by Pragmatic Studio is a comprehensive guide to mastering Elixir and OTP.
 Through a project-based approach.

 Interested in learning Elixir?
 Check out the [course here](https://pragmaticstudio.com/courses/elixir).
 It's worth every penny!
 Plus, they offer a **Purchasing Power Parity Discount** based on your location to make it more affordable.

+## Disclaimer

+This repository is based on the Developing with Elixir/OTP Course by Pragmatic Studio, with significant modifications and customizations made as part of my personal learning journey.
+It is intended solely for educational purposes and to document my exploration of Elixir concepts.

+## License

+This project is subject to the following terms:

+- The code and associated documentation are for personal educational purposes only.
+- You are not permitted to use this software to create training materials, courses, books, articles, or similar works.
+- The software may not be sold, distributed, or published in any form.

+For any questions regarding usage rights, please contact Pragmatic Studio.